OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/Snort.md

 ---
 ### Using Snort

+> The command line basics for Snort can be found [here](https://docs.snort.org/start/help).

 To verify that snort is installed, we can check the version using the `-V` flag.
 ```
 snort -V